 Camp Chef Explorer 2-Burner

 The Camp Chef Explorer 2-Burner is a professional-feeling freestanding stove that offers great cooking options at an approachable price.
 We loved the flexibility of the removable legs — use them if you're in the middle of a desert or field and remove them if you have a table or tailgate.
-The powerful burners are fantastic for cooking up large meals quickly but still simmers like a pro, and the grate allows for both small pots and oversized pans.
+The powerful burners are fantastic for cooking up large meals quickly but they still simmer like a pro, and the grate allows for both small pots and oversized pans.
 We cooked some perfect eggs and pancakes on this stove, all for less money than some of our small, compact models.

 The Explorer did struggle with the wind a bit due to its open and airy design.
 The burners are far away from your cookware and gusts of wind can sneak in and extinguish the flame.
 With no auto-ignition, this means having to slide your food aside to relight.
 This stove is also heavy and, in our experience, prone to rust if left outside.
 While a big set up like this isn't for everyone, if you've dreamed about having a chef-style gas range in the great outdoors without breaking the bank, this is a great option to consider.